libxml-raku/LibXML-raku/docs/HashMap.md

     my LibXML::HashMap $obj-hash .= new();
     my LibXML::HashMap[type] $type-hash .= new();

-By default XPath Objects to containerize and store strings, floats, booleans or node-sets.
+By default XPath Objects are used to containerize and store strings, floats, booleans or node-sets.

 The other container types, `UInt`, `Str`, `LibXML::Item` and `LibXML::Node::Set` store values directly, without using an intermediate XPath objects.